Jun 23 2025

 Public Prosecutor

-Lisa, S.A. reported to the Prosecutor's Office that it initiated enforcement proceedings against Villamorey, S.A. before the Eleventh Civil Court, which issued Order No. 2567 of December 22, 2021, admitting the executive complaint.
-Villamorey, S.A. filed an appeal against that order, granted with devolutive effect.
+Lisa, S.A. reported to the Prosecutor's Office that it initiated an enforcement proceeding against Villamorey, S.A. before the Eleventh Circuit Civil Court, <law id="pty-117030-21" />, in which the court issued <doc id="pty-117030-21-2021-12-22-a" /> on December 22, 2021, admitting the executive complaint.
+Villamorey, S.A. appealed that order, and the appeal was granted with devolutive effect.
 Under Panamanian procedural law, an appeal with devolutive effect does not stay the main proceeding.
-However, according to Lisa, S.A., the judge unjustifiably refused to act on party requests, thereby paralyzing the enforcement proceeding.
+According to Lisa, S.A., the judge nonetheless refused without justification to act on party requests, thereby paralyzing the enforcement proceeding.

 The Prosecutor's Office classifies the reported conduct as crimes against the Public Administration in the form of breach of public-service duties, pursuant to Article 356 and related provisions of the Panamanian Penal Code.
 This classification covers the conduct of refusing, omitting, or delaying acts inherent to a public official's duties in an illegal manner.